transkatgirl/Tapestry-Loom/README.md

 			- [ ] Importing & exporting custom presets
 	- [ ] Support touchscreen-only devices
 - [ ] Optimize for performance whenever possible
-	- [ ] Aim to have acceptable performance on weaves with ~1 million nodes, ~100k active and ~10MB of active text
+	- [ ] Aim to have acceptable performance on weaves with ~1 million nodes, ~100k active and ~10MB of active text on low-end hardware (such as a Raspberry Pi)
 		- [ ] Implement a special "link" node to allow splitting giant weaves into multiple documents
-- [ ] Collaborative weave editing
+- [ ] Collaborative weave editing over LAN
 - [ ] Adaptive looming using token entropy or [confidence](https://arxiv.org/pdf/2508.15260)
 - [ ] Token streaming and display of nodes being generated
 - [ ] Prefix-based duplication